lucasXiaofan/kg-note/README.md

 # Knowledge Weaver

 Knowledge Weaver is a Chrome extension designed to help you capture, organize, and connect your ideas as you browse the web.
 It aims to be a powerful tool for personal knowledge management, leveraging AI to automatically categorize your notes and build a knowledge graph.
+I found there is another usage of weaver: provide the context of notes

 ## Phase 1: Core Functionality (In Progress)